zephyrproject-rtos/zephyr/doc/README.rst

 * A set of Collaboration Guidelines for the project.

-* Raw Doxygen output from the code base.
+* Doxygen output from the code base for all APIs.

 Installing the documentation processors
 ***************************************